fiskaltrust/interface-doc/doc/appendix-fr-boi-tva-decl-30-10-30/data-structures/data-structures.md

 #### ChargeItemCaseData Entry

-Charge Item Case Entry is used to hand over additional required Informations to a data line for a receipt.
+ChargeItemCaseData Entry is used to hand over additional required Informations to a data line for a receipt.
 The Format is limited to JSON.
 For French law fulfullment a net-amount by line is required. this is added here by a field called "NetAmount".